-In this study, the 8 May 2003 Oklahoma City tornadic supercell and embedded tornadoes are predicted using the ARPS model, starting from an initial condition that assimilated Doppler radar as well as conventional observations.
-The prediction uses four one-way nested grids to reach tornado-resolving horizontal resolutions of 50 m with high-frequency radar data assimilation performed on the 1-km grid.
+In this study, the 8 May 2003 Oklahoma City tornadic supercell and embedded tornadoes are predicted using the ARPS model, starting from a set of initial conditions that assimilated Doppler radar as well as conventional observations.
+The prediction uses four one-way nested grids to reach tornado-resolving horizontal resolutions of 50 m with a high-frequency radar data assimilation performed on the 1-km grid.

-Specifically, hourly cycles assimilating conventional data are first performed using the ARPS 3DVAR on the outermost 9-km grid which provides the background for the initial analysis on the 1-km grid as well as the lateral boundary conditions.
-Data assimilation cycles at 5 minute intervals are then performed on the 1-km grid over a 70 minute window that covers the developmental stages of the 8 May 2003 OKC supercell.
-In each analysis, radar radial velocity data are analyzed through the ARPS 3DVAR and reflectivity data are analyzed by the ARPS complex cloud analysis.
-The latter analyzes microphysical fields and adjusts in-cloud temperature and moisture.
-Four 1-km experiments are conducted to study the impacts of radar data and a divergence constraint in the 3DVAR.
-The predictions on the 1-km grid are verified directly against radar observations in terms of the radial velocity $V_r$ and reflectivity Z mapped to a lower elevation of OKC operational Doppler radar.
+Specifically, hourly cycles assimilating conventional data are first performed using the ARPS 3DVAR scheme on the outermost 9-km grid, which provides the background for the initial analysis on the 1-km grid as well as the lateral boundary conditions.
+Data assimilation cycles at 5-min intervals are then performed on the 1-km grid over a 70-min window that covers the developmental stages of the 8 May 2003 OKC supercell.
+In each analysis, radar radial velocity data are analyzed through the ARPS 3DVAR scheme and reflectivity data are evaluated by the ARPS complex cloud analysis.
+The latter analyzes microphysical fields and adjusts the in-cloud temperature and moisture.
+Four 1-km experiments are conducted to study the impacts of radar data and a divergence constraint in the 3DVAR simulations.
+The predictions on the 1-km grid are verified directly against radar observations in terms of the radial velocity V_r and reflectivity Z mapped to a lower elevation of the OKC operational Doppler radar.

-The assimilation of both $V_r$ and Z data, while imposing a 2D divergence constraint within the last two analysis cycles, is shown to successfully analyze the low-level mesocyclone.
-Comparison of the analyzed radial velocity against independent observations from two other radars suggests best analysis quality in the low-level mesocyclone region is obtained with this experiment design.
-This experiment also produces the best forecast during the tornadic phase of the storm on the 1-km grid; it successfully reproduces the observed development and propagation of the mesocyclone and associated echo pattern between 30 to 50 minutes of forecast; with the main error being with the location of the predicted system that is about 8 km too far to the north.
-Two other 1-km experiments that differ in the use of the 2D divergence constraint predict mesocyclones and hook echo patterns that are weaker and less well defined than observations.
+The assimilation of both V_r and Z data, while imposing a 2D divergence constraint within the last two analysis cycles, is shown to successfully analyze the low-level mesocyclone.
+Comparison of the analyzed radial velocity against independent observations from two other radars suggests that the best analysis quality in the low-level mesocyclone region is obtained with this experiment design.
+This experiment also produces the best forecast during the tornadic phase of the storm on the 1-km grid; it successfully reproduces the observed development and propagation of the mesocyclone and its associated echo pattern between 30 and 50 min of forecast, with the main error being in the location of the predicted system, which is about 8 km too far to the north.

+Two other 1-km experiments that differ in the use of the 2D divergence constraint predict mesocyclones and hook-echo patterns that are weaker and less well defined than in the observations.
 Another experiment that assimilated only reflectivity data on the 1-km grid failed to properly analyze or predict almost all pertinent features associated with the tornadic supercell.
-Even though the application of the 2D divergence constraint within the final two assimilation cycles produced the best results in this case, the general behavior and impacts of divergence constraint within the 3DVAR on storm analysis still requires further investigation.
+Even though the application of the 2D divergence constraint within the final two assimilation cycles produced the best results in this case, the general behavior and impacts of the divergence constraint within the 3DVAR system on storm analysis still requires further investigation.

-Given the rather realistic 1-km forecast of the tornadic supercell, two grids with 100-m and 50-m grid spacings were successively nested within the control 1-km forecast.
-The 100-m grid was started at the same time as the 1-km forecast while the 50-m grid started from interpolated 20-minute forecast of the 100-m grid.
-Both experiments successfully predicted the intensification of low-level vortices that reached tornadic intensity, reaching F-2 intensity on the 100-m grid and high-end F-3 on the 50-m grid.
-Although the predicted tornadoes were shorter-lived than the actual tornado, they formed in the model within the same time period of the actual tornado and traveled along a path that is parallel to, though about 8 km north of, the observed tornado damage track.
+Given the rather realistic 1-km forecast of the tornadic supercell, two grids with 100- and 50-m grid spacings were successively nested within the control 1-km forecast.
+The 100-m grid was started at the same time as the 1-km forecast, while the 50-m grid started from an interpolated 20-min forecast of the 100-m grid.
+Both experiments successfully predicted the intensification of low-level vortices that reached tornadic intensity, attaining F2 intensity on the 100-m grid and high-end F3 status on the 50-m grid.
+Although the predicted tornadoes were shorter lived than the actual tornado, they formed in the model within the same time period of the actual tornado and traveled along a path that is parallel to, though about 8 km north of, the observed tornado damage track.